How many metres of decorative mouldings do I need?

 20.90 m

-As you can see, the total required length is 19.00 meters.
-But we're not done yet, because you always have to deal with cutting waste.
-When cutting moldings to size, you always lose a small amount.
-Think of corners that aren't cut straight, small corrections, or cutting errors.
+As you can see, the total length comes to 19.00 metres.
+But we're not done yet, because there's always cutting waste to deal with.
+When you cut mouldings to size, you'll always lose a small amount.
+Think of corners that aren't cut perfectly straight, small adjustments or cutting mistakes.

-To ensure you have enough, we always recommend adding an additional 10% to the total.
-For example: If you need 19 meters, order approximately 20.90 meters, including cutting waste .
+To make sure you have enough, we always recommend adding 10% on top of the total.
+Example: Do you need 19 metres?
+Then order around 20.90 metres including cutting waste.

-Cutting loss is not waste, but a safety margin that prevents frustration and ensures a professional end result.
+Cutting waste isn't a waste of material, it's a safety margin that prevents frustration and helps you achieve a professional end result.

 Ready to get started?

-As you've seen, calculating the correct amount of molding is primarily a matter of thorough preparation.
-By first clarifying your design and then using smart measurements and calculations, you'll avoid surprises during installation.
-And with a 10% margin for cutting loss, you're always on the safe side.
+As you've seen, working out the right amount of decorative mouldings is mostly a matter of preparing well.
+By first getting your design clear and then measuring and calculating smartly, you'll avoid surprises during installation.
+And with 10% cutting waste as a buffer, you're always on the safe side.

-Whether you choose a sleek frame, multiple panels, or something more creative, you now have everything you need to get started with confidence.
+Whether you go for a clean frame, several panels or something more creative, you've now got everything you need to get started with confidence.

-Have you installed your moldings?
-We're thrilled to see the final result!
-Send us your photo at info@velida.nl or tag us on Instagram at @velida.nl.
-You'll have a chance to be featured on our page!
+Have you installed your mouldings?
+Then we'd love to see the finished result!
+Send your photo to info@velida.nl or tag us on Instagram via @velida.nl.
+You could be featured on our page!

 FAQ: Velida Flex frames & installation